JingQian1128/Quality-Education/testing/Sprint2_Test_Report.md

 * To confirm that the search function returns relevant results.

 The purpose of these tests is to identify usability issues, system errors, and interface problems before the final implementation of the application.

+**4. Booking**

+To verify that students can start or book a tutoring session.

+To ensure that the system properly handles session booking actions.

+The purpose of these tests is to identify usability issues, system errors, and interface problems before the final implementation of the application.

 # 2. Test Results

 | Test Case ID | Feature Tested     | Test Scenario                                               | Expected Result                          | Result |